-Guest stars over the course of the eleven aired episodes included Dick Clark, David Carradine, Juliet Mills, Susan Hampshire, Lynda Day and Candice Bergan.
-Coronet Blue was pre-empted on Monday, June 5th, the week after it premiered and again on Monday, June 26th.
+Episodes of the series were aired out of production order.
+CBS pre-empted Coronet Blue on Monday, June 5th, the week after it premiered.
+It was pre-empted again on Monday, June 26th.
 Thus, in its first six weeks on the air, only four episodes of Coronet Blue were shown.
-The episode originally intended for June 5th was broadcast on July 3rd.
-Football pre-empted the series for two weeks in late August and on Monday, September 4th, the eleventh and final episode was shown.
-Perhaps due to the pre-emptions, two episodes were left unaired.
+Football pre-empted the series for two weeks in late August and on Monday, September 4th the eleventh episode was shown.
+It was the last to be broadcast, leaving two episodes unaired.

 I’ve never been associated with a show like this one.
 I know how it ends, but I can’t tell you.
 I’m negotiating with TV Guide to do an article on how it would have ended, but even that depends on whether or not someone decides to revive the series.
 With all this attention, it could happen.
 I can say this: All of the clues to Michael Alden’s identity are contained in the first episode.”

 Cohen also revealed that Coronet Blue was intended to be a “search program,” that the role of Michael Alden had originally been planned for an older actor, not 27-year-old Frank Converse, and that Brodkin “changed the original conception because he wanted something more than suspense.
 He felt it should have social consciousness because that had been responsible for the success of his earlier series, The Defenders .